szanata/lambda-toolkit/docs/aws/athena.md

 ## Client

-The SDK Athena client is instantiated with not options.
+The SDK's Athena client is instantiated with not options.

 ## Members